operator-playground-io/etcd-operator/tutorials/create_instance_of_etcd_cluster.md

 ---
-title: etcd Operator Tutorial to create an instance of etcd cluster
+title: etcd Cluster Instance Creation
-description: This tutorial explains how to create an instance of etcd cluster
+description: How to create an instance of etcd cluster?
 ---

-### Create Instance of etcd Cluster
+### Create Instance of etcd Operator

 etcd-Operator Instance can be created using the Custom Resource Definition YAML files.

-**Step 1:** Create a custom resource YAML file
+**Step 1:** Create a custom resource definition YAML file with given specification.

 ```execute
 cat <<'EOF' >etcd-cluster.yaml